sushrutmair/visagefrservice/README.md

 ### What are Visage.FR's outputs?

 Visage.FR returns a result for each request you send to it.
-The result indicated: a) whether or not a match was found, and, b) the locations in both images for the matches.
+The result indicates: a) whether or not a match was found, and, b) if a match (or multiple matchs) have been found, the locations in both images for all the matches.
 The locations are just co-ordinates in the images where the matching faces have been found.
 You can use the locations to crop or build a bounding box in the images to visually show matches.

 ### Does Visage.FR impose any limitations on the inputs?